anthonycr/Mezzanine/README.md

 # Mezzanine
-An Android annotation processor that reads UTF-8 files at compile time
+A Java annotation processor that reads UTF-8 files at compile time.

 ### What does this do?
 A frequent scenario for Android apps is to need to read in a default configuration file on startup and change functionality based on the contents of the configuration file.
 A convenient way to store this configuration file is is assets, and then to read this file out of assets on startup.
 This can mean doing expensive disk I/O on the main thread... which is bad.